With summer winding down in Alliance, now is a great time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Clean the drain port using a small, round paintbrush.
+Scrub the drain port using a small, round paintbrush.
 Hook up the drain tube and turn the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Never Forget a Tune-Up Again
+Never Forget About Maintenance Again

-Annual air conditioner maintenance from Jack's Heating, Cooling, Stoves & Fireplaces can make your unit more efficient and help it last longer.
+Annual air conditioner maintenance from Jack's Heating, Cooling, Stoves & Fireplaces can make your system more efficient and help it last longer.
 We also have handy service agreements, so you won’t forget to schedule your annual maintenance!